lepfau/recipeflix-client/README.md

 - Multiple filtering with sliders
 - Create form with intermediate steps(for ingredients and recipe steps)
+- Rating and comment system
+- Favorite recipes list
 - Netflix inspired look

-To-do list:

-- Rating and comment system (stars?)
-- Favorite recipes list per user

 ## Status

-Project is: _in progress_
+Project is: _completed_

 ## Contact